Sergeus/Sergeus.github.io/_drafts/GameAbbreviations.md

 I'll trust you to pick apart which bits of the abbreviations refer to which names.
 Often this meant that when there are divergences between the two games within a generation (like I described in [my post about Bonsly, Lucario and Vaporeon in Generation 5]({% post_url 2017-10-13-BonslyLucarioAndVaporeonInGeneration5 %})), I would need to recognize the individual game's abbreviation in isolation.

+Eagle-eyed readers also know that Colosseum & Gale of Darkness on the GameCube are in the mix as well.
+Fortunately their names didn't cause any issues here.

 Then along came Sun & Moon.
 Immediately there's a problem: does S mean Sun or Sapphire?

 While unexpected, this was resolved easily enough.
 Sapphire came first - it has "claimed" the abbreviation S. I'll use "Su" for Sun and all will be well.
 As Sun is the latest game at the moment, any data is implicitly for Sun & Moon, unless it specifies otherwise (like if the site listed that you must import a Pokémon from Diamond & Pearl, then that data is associated with those games).

 However, Nintendo did something else unexpected.
 They re-released Red & Blue and Gold & Silver on the Virtual Console for the 3DS.
 And they *added* the capability to import from the digital versions of these classic games into Pokémon Bank, and from there into Sun & Moon.

 Like all other Pokémon games, Generations 1 and 2 provided some unique moves that could be learned by certain Pokémon.
-UNIQUE MOVE EXAMPLE HERE
+[Jolteon](https://www.serebii.net/pokedex-sm/135.shtml) only learns [Skull Bash](https://www.serebii.net/attackdex-sm/skullbash.shtml) through TM40 in Generation 1, for example.
+(And remember, like I [mentioned before]({% post_url 2017-10-20-HM05RockSmash %}), TMs were single use back in Generation 1, so you could only teach a *single* Pokémon Skull Bash via TM without restarting the game.)

 Suddenly there are *a lot* more games accessible in Sun & Moon than there were when I worked with Omega Ruby & Alpha Sapphire.
 And now, the abbreviation problem became a bit more pronounced: